jkjk822/ZoomRoom/README.md

 - Link to user from event
 - Link to room from user
 - Show departments for users
-- Sort events on view all events page
+- Sort events on view-events page
 - Confirm delete/update account/events
+- Telephone validation
+- Individual pages for each event, link from view-events

 Johnny: